The Arctic Council Planning a Search for Sir John Franklin

-It was displayed at the Royal Academy Exhibition of 1853 at the National Gallery alongside two portraits by Pearce of John Rae and William Penny who had both taken part in the search for the Franklin expedtion.
-Today the painting is in the collection of the National Portrait Gallery, having been bequeathed in 1899 by the son of John Barrow who had commissioned the painting.
+The Arctic Council was displayed at the Royal Academy Exhibition of 1853 at the National Gallery alongside two portraits by Pearce of John Rae and William Penny who had both taken part in the search for the Franklin expedition.
+From May until October 1857, it was included in the Art Treasures Exhibition in Manchester, coinciding with the fitting out of Lady Franklin's privately organised final search expedition under Captain Leopold McClintock.